New York Songbirds

 Tentative Basic Schedule for photo tour days

-- If you want breakfast be sure you’ve had something by the time we meet.
+If you want breakfast be sure you’ve had something by the time we meet.
 The hotel will have continental breakfast available.

-- Meet at 6:30 am in the hotel lobby.
+TBA, but typically we meet at 6:30 am in the hotel lobby.
 Brief introductions.

-- Proceed to the state park about 10-15 minutes away and drive the park roads in search of songbirds until light gets harsh around 10:30am
+Proceed to the state park about 10-15 minutes away and drive the park roads in search of songbirds until light gets harsh around 10:30am

-- 11:30 -1pm lunch – show and tell.
+11:30 -1pm lunch – show and tell.
 I encourage everyone to bring some prints or a laptop with your work to talk about if you like.

-- Slideshow while we wait for food at lunch
+Slideshow while we wait for food at lunch

-- break/on our own for a couple hours if it’s sunny.
+break/on our own for a couple hours if it’s sunny.
 Otherwise we’ll keep shooting.

-- More songbird photography in the afternoon
+More songbird photography in the afternoon

-- When light fails, pack up and head to restaurant near hotels.
+When light fails, pack up and head to restaurant near hotels.

 Equipment: I recommend bringing a digital SLR with matching lens.
 When you calculate your digital crop factor (usually 1.5x the normal focal length or so for digital cameras today) and slap on your tele extenders (1.4x or 2x) you should have the equivalent of at least 600mm.
 Please be familiar with using the equipment you bring.
-While I have experience with basic Nikon, Canon, and Olympus systems and can help guide you along, you could miss a rare photo opp when adjusting settings or even looking through the viewfinder with new equipment.
+While I have experience with basic Nikon and Canon systems and can help guide you along, you could miss a rare photo opp when adjusting settings or even looking through the viewfinder with new equipment.